-In May 2022, the Company negotiated an amendment to the EUR 120,000,000 facility agreement with Industrial and Commercial Bank of China (Europe) S.A., with maturity until May 2027.
+In May 2022, the Company negotiated an amendment to the EUR 120,000,000 facility agreement with Industrial and Commercial Bank of China (Europe) S.A. that extended the maturity of the agreement until May 2027.
+The previous contract was valid until February 2024.